dortania/OpenCore-Install-Guide/extras/ventura.md

 Apple has left a dyld cache that does not use AVX2 instructions in Ventura to support Rosetta on Apple Silicon machines, but this cache is not installed by default.
 You can use [CryptexFixup](https://github.com/acidanthera/CryptexFixup) to force this dyld cache to be installed, but:

 * Apple may remove this cache at any time in the future if they add AVX2 support to Rosetta
+* Delta updates (small 1-3GB updates) will no longer be available and you must install the full update (12GB), as delta updates only contain the non-AVX2 cache on Apple Silicon machines
 * Polaris GPUs remain unsupported on machines without AVX2

 Because of these caveats, Dortania will no longer be supporting pre-Haswell CPUs for Ventura and above.
 The pages for these CPUs will remain updated for Monterey.